tabularization/stock-notify/README.md

 ![LLY](https://github.com/tabularization/discord-stock-news-bot/assets/127825421/4e917e72-9a95-422f-baed-fdafe3493909)

 ## Changelog ⚙️
-Version 1.2 ALPHA
+Version 1.2.1 ALPHA
-- Implemented interactivity to enhance user experience.
+- Improved run-time through removal of redundant with statements
-- Upgraded API dependencies to improve runtime performance and increase output capabilities.
+  - Credit to https://github.com/Scriptize for helping

 ## Disclaimer ⚠️
 This bot is for informational purposes only and should not be considered financial or investment advice.
 The bot provides data and news articles related to the stock market, but it does not make any recommendations or guarantees about the performance of specific stocks or investments.
 It is important to note that the data is not real-time and should not be used for immediate decision-making purposes.
 The purpose of this bot is to provide general information and insights into stock market trends.
 Always conduct your own research and consult with a qualified financial advisor before making any investment decisions.
 The creators of this bot are not responsible for any financial losses or gains incurred as a result of using this bot.